kevintan701/quantify701/README.md

 ```

 **Note**: If you're using Python 3.14+ on macOS, you may need to use a virtual environment due to externally-managed environment restrictions.

+**💡 Docker is Optional:** The `Dockerfile` in this repo is only for deployment to cloud platforms.
+For local development, just use the virtual environment method above.
+See [LOCAL_DEVELOPMENT.md](LOCAL_DEVELOPMENT.md) for details.

 ## Configuration